para0x0dise/para0x0dise.github.io/_posts/CrackMes/2021-05-16-Mission-PowerGrid.md

 Now, It XORs each character with a key starting from `0x57` to `0x5f`.

-With these pieces I can generate the `EMERGENCY SECRET CODE`.
+With these pieces, I can generate the `EMERGENCY SECRET CODE`.

 ```python
 encryptedCode = "'/+=)8iig"